James Bond in video games: Early era (1983–1994)

 The first James Bond game, Shaken but Not Stirred, was released in 1982.
-In 1983, Parker Brothers James Bond 007 for multiple platforms.
+In 1984, Parker Brothers published James Bond 007 for multiple platforms.

 Since 1983, there have been numerous video games based on the films, Ian Fleming's novels, and original scripts created by the developer or publisher of the game.
 Mindscape, Domark, Interplay, and THQ all created James Bond games.

 The video games were somewhat profitable in the 1980s and early 1990s, featuring a mixture of styles including side-scrolling action and text adventure.

 Nintendo era (1995–1998)

 The popularity of the James Bond video game series did not rise quickly until 1997's GoldenEye 007 by Rare for the Nintendo 64.
 GoldenEye 007 expanded on the plot of the film GoldenEye and is a first-person shooter with a multiplayer mode.
 The game received very positive reviews and sold over eight million copies.

 In 1998, Nintendo released James Bond 007 for the Game Boy developed by Saffire.
 The game features a story including characters from multiple James Bond films, such as Oddjob and Jaws.
 It also incorporates gambling minigames, such as Baccarat and Blackjack.